duparq/hwa/doxygen/using.md

 }
 @endcode

-As the USI `usi0` can trigger several different interrupt requests, the event name is required:
+For a controller that can trigger several different interrupt requests, an event name is required:

 @code